Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: It seems like a designated initializer could end up initializing an array element more than once.
+<span class="ques"></span> It seems like a designated initializer could end up initializing an array element more than once.
 Consider the following array declaration:

 ```C
 int a[] = {4, 9, 1.
 8, [0] = 5, 7};